sdb-cloud-ops/sdb-cloud-ops.github.io/pages/index.md

 # Welcome to Cloud Operations documentation pages

-This documentation contains the best practices and guidance to the SingelStore Field team on how to stand up production capable environments for CSP platforms and customer on-prem infrastructure.
+The GitHub Pages Documentation is best practices and guidance to the SingleStore Field team on how to stand up production capable environments for CSP platforms and customer on-prem infrastructure.
+None of the provided Documentation in the Github Pages shall obligate SingleStore to provide any support and is provided as-is.
+SingleStore may, but shall be under no obligation to, provide updates and/or correct any defects in the Documentation.

 Please use the left menu to navigate through the site.